kennyphan100/Snakes-and-Ladders/README.md

 # Snakes and Ladders Game

-This program implements the Snakes and Ladders board game in the console.
+This is a console application that simulates the Snakes and Ladders board game.